 On July 14, 2006, the Company announced that it had entered into an agreement to acquire substantially all of the assets and liabilities of Parascript LLC ("Parascript"), a Wyoming limited liability company.
 On January 23, 2007, Mitek notified Parascript that it was terminating the merger agreement.
 In connection with the merger, Mitek had accrued, but not yet paid, approximately \$700,000 of fees and costs which were expensed as incurred.
 As a result of the termination of the merger agreement, Mitek was subject to additional merger related expenses of up to approximately \$1,300,000.
-During the quarter ended March 31, 2007, the Company conducted discussions with the service providers who had provided merger related services regarding the total amounts owed by Mitek inclusive of the approximate \$1,300,000 of potential liabilities.
-The Company was able to settle all outstanding merger related obligations except an estimated \$250,000 for potential liabilities which the Company has accrued for as of March 31, 2007.
-As a result, the Company incurred additional merger related expenses of approximately \$106,000 in the three months ended March 31, 2007.
-Such merger related expenses are included in general and administrative expense for the three and six months ended March 31, 2007.
-During the quarter ended March 31, 2007, the Company also received a \$150,000 settlement from merger related activities.
-This amount was recorded as a reduction of the merger related costs included in general and administrative expenses.
-During the three months ended March 31, 2007, the Company paid approximately \$293,000 in merger related costs and agreed to pay approximately \$524,000 in the next 30 to 60 days.
-At March 31, 2007, merger related obligations of approximately \$524,000 are included in the balance sheet in accounts payable, including \$250,000 related to amounts for which the Company has not yet reached settlement.
-This amount was determined pursuant to the guidance provided by Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies" and FASB Interpretation No. 14, Reasonable Estimation of the Amount.
-During the quarter ended March 31, 2007, we expensed approximately \$65,000 of capitalized legal cost related to the merger and such costs have been included in general and administrative expenses.
+During the quarter ended March 31 and June 30, 2007, we conducted discussions with the service providers who had provided merger related services regarding the total amounts owed by Mitek inclusive of the approximate \$1,300,000 of potential liabilities.
+During the quarter ended March 31, 2007, we settled all outstanding merger related expenses with the exception of an estimated \$250,000 for remaining potential liabilities which was accrued in the quarter ended March 31, 2007.
+We settled the remaining potential liabilities related to the merger for approximately \$250,000 during the quarter ended June 30, 2007.
+All accrued liabilities to various vendors who provided merger related services have been paid during the quarter ended March 31, 2007 and in the quarter ended June 30, 2007.
+There are no merger related obligations as of June 30, 2007.
+Such merger related expenses are included in general and administrative expenses for the nine months ended June 30, 2007.

 Leases - Our office is leased under a non-cancelable operating lease.
 The lease costs are expensed on a straight-line basis over the lease term.
-In September 2005, we signed a seven year lease for a property located at 8911 Balboa Avenue, San Diego, California and moved in early December of 2005.
-The Lease is effective and binding on the parties as of September 19, 2005; however, the term of the Lease began on December 9, 2005, which is the date on which the Landlord achieved substantial completion of certain improvements in accordance with the terms of the Lease (the "Commencement Date").
-The initial term of the Lease is seven years.
+In September 2005, we signed a lease with an initial term of seven years for a property located at 8911 Balboa Avenue, San Diego, California.
+The Lease was effective and binding on the parties as of September 19, 2005; however, the term of the Lease began on December 9, 2005, which was the date on which the Landlord achieved substantial completion of certain improvements in accordance with the terms of the Lease (the "Commencement Date").
 The Lease will be terminable by the Company after the calendar month which is forty-eight (48) full calendar months after the Commencement Date; however, termination will require certain penalties to be paid equal to two months of base rent and all unamortized improvements and commissions.
 As of the date of this financial statement, the Company does not have any intent to terminate this office lease